vincbe/test-minikube/README.md

 # Minikube: K8s in my laptop

-You can find here a summary of a test to run a Kubernetes cluster using the minikube tool to
+You'll find here a summary to run a Kubernetes cluster using the minikube tool on your laptop.
+The application used is Jenkins but could be any application packaged in a Docker image (or even another container image as rkt).

+This little example is still "in progress" and should be updated but that it can yet allow you to launch your first services in minikube as a local k8s cluster.

 ## K8s And Minikube WTF??